run2bizdocs/docs-1/en-us/docs/faq.md

     1. Access the CITSmart Parameters feature by navigating through the main menu.
 Position the mouse in the Parameterization option and click on the Parameters CITSmart option.
 The CITSmart Parameters screen will appear, click the CITSmart Parameters Search tab.
 Once this is done, it will display the screen for parameter search;
     2. Perform the search for parameter "41 - Does the control of employees' binding to contracts (Y / N)?"
 And select the same.
 After that, the parameter registration screen with the contents of the selected record will be displayed;
     3. In the value field, enter the "Y" value so that the contracts are displayed on the group master screen.
-Once this is done, click on the Save button to perform the operation, in which case the date, time and user will be stored automatically for a future audit.
+Once this is done, click on the "Save" button to perform the operation, in which case the date, time and user will be stored automatically for a future audit.
     4. After configuring the parameter, access the Group Master feature by navigating in the main menu General Files > Personnel Management > Group.
 The group registration screen will be displayed, displaying the contracts (see knowledge Register group).
     5. If the group you want to link to the contract is already registered in the system, perform the group search and select the same.
     6. Once this is done, the registration screen of the selected group will be displayed;